Understanding Florida’s Sunbiz annual reports

 Late filing consequences

-Missing the May 1st deadline can result in severe consequences:
+Missing the May 1 deadline triggers a cascade of consequences:

-1. Late Fees: A $400 late fee is imposed for reports filed after May 1st
+1. Late fees: A $400 late fee is imposed for reports filed after May 1, with no provision to abate or waive the penalty (not-for-profits exempt).

-2. Administrative Dissolution: If you fail to file by the third Friday of September, your business entity may be administratively dissolved or revoked
+2. Administrative dissolution: If you fail to file by the third Friday of September, your business entity will be administratively dissolved or revoked.
+DOS runs this process consistently with no discretionary grace period once the date passes.

-5. Legal and Financial Complications: Operating a dissolved entity can lead to personal liability for business debts and legal issues
+5. Legal and financial complications: Operating a dissolved entity can lead to personal liability for business debts.
+If your entity has been dissolved and is still conducting business, consult Florida counsel about your exposure.

 Post-filing requirements and best practices

-1. Check Your Email: Look for a confirmation message from Sunbiz
+1. Check your email: Look for a confirmation message from Sunbiz; retain this as your record of timely filing.

 Amendments and corrections

-2. File an Amendment: Submit an "Amended Annual Report" through the Sunbiz portal
+2. File an amendment: Submit an "Amended Annual Report" through the Sunbiz portal.
+The fee is $61.25 for corporations or $50.00 for LLCs.

 Common misconceptions about Sunbiz annual reports